-Whether you are contemplating divorce, having child contact issues, or you are in a financial dispute with your partner, MG Legal’s expert divorce solicitors and experienced team can guide you through the process and provide advice on where you stand legally – helping you to bring the certainty back into your life sooner than you think.
+Whether you are contemplating divorce, having child contact issues, or you are in a financial dispute with your partner, MG Legal’s expert divorce solicitors can guide you through the process, and provide advice on where you stand legally – helping you to bring the certainty back into your life sooner than you think.

 Divorce and separation needn't be stressful.

-Knowing that everyone is different, MG Legal offer a bespoke service to each and every one of our clients, and our advice will be clear, to the point, and unique to your situation.
+Knowing that everyone is different, MG Legal's divorce solicitors offer a bespoke service to each and every one of our clients, and our advice will be clear, to the point, and unique to your situation.

-Our experienced team, headed by our specialist family and divorce lawyer, Sara Williams, will deal with your problems in a stress-free environment, and will speak with you in non-legal jargon that you will understand.
+Our experienced team of divorce solicitors, headed by our specialist family and divorce solicitor, Wendy Wharton, will deal with your problems in a stress-free environment, and will speak with you in non-legal jargon that you will understand.

-Well, there is nothing our expert family lawyers haven't seen or done in the family courts.
-We know that the advice given could affect the rest of your life: so we sit and listen, advise the options and then do more than any other legal team to get you what you want.
+Well, there is nothing our expert divorce solicitors haven't seen or done in the Family Courts.
+We know that the advice given could affect the rest of your life: so we sit and listen, advise as to the options and then do more than any other legal team to endeavour to get you what you want.
 Our success rates are second to none - read our reviews.

 The Initial Appointment